-In 2006 First Call: BC Child and Youth Advocacy Coalition began to explore the realities of low-wage poverty.
+In 2006, Campaign 2000 initiated a two-year project called Addressing the Falling Fortunes of Young Children and their Families: A Community Building Approach.
+First Call Child and Youth Advocacy Society was the Vancouver partner for this project.
 This came out of their work on child poverty and recognizing how many poor children were living in homes where at least one parent was working full-time, full-year.

 In spring 2007 First Call co-sponsored a research project with the Canadian Centre for Policy Alternatives (CCPA) to calculate living-wage baselines for Vancouver and Victoria.
-This joint research group included representatives from the University of BC's sociology department and Human Early Learning Partnership (HELP), the Victoria Social Planning Council, United Way of the Lower Mainland and BC’s Hospital Employees' Union (HEU).
-In September 2008, First Call and the CCPA released their research report Working for a Living Wage.
+This joint research group included representatives from the University of BC's sociology department and Human Early Learning Partnership (HELP), the Community Social Planning Council of Greater Victoria, SPARC BC, United Way of the Lower Mainland and the Hospital Employees' Union (HEU).
+In September 2008, First Call, the CCPA and the Community Social Planning Council of Greater Victoria released their research report Working for a Living Wage.

 The Hospital Employees' Union launched its Living Wage Campaign in 2007 in part to address the poverty wages and unsafe working conditions for health care workers employed by multinational corporations that had secured multimillion-dollar, taxpayer-funded contracts to provide services in BC hospitals and long-term care homes.

 In fall 2008 First Call, the CCPA-BC and HEU established a living wage advisory committee to oversee strategy, and in 2009, funds were raised to hire an organizer employed by First Call.
 With the guidance and support of the advisory committee members, the Living Wage for Families campaign developed a certification program that, over the following 14 years, certified hundreds of employers who committed to paying their direct staff and many contracted workers a living wage.